 Of course, all parents will have different rules for their children, depending on a variety of factors.
 Here are some of our pointers to help keep your little one as safe and happy as possible while they are learning to ride.

 - Pick the right equipment: If your child struggles to touch their feet on the ground or can't lift their bike, you may need to choose a smaller or lighter bike.
 If they need some stabilisers or training wheels, be sure to bring some along.
+Outdoor Toys offers a variety of kids bikes suitable for complete beginners!

 - Pick the right setting: You want to pick a quiet, open space where your child can learn with zero pressure.